Environmental assessments for an iron ore mine in the far north

 One factor that was critical to our performance on this project was our team’s extensive cross-disciplinary expertise.
 A team with less depth and breadth of experience would likely not have had equal success in understanding and communicating the complexities of air emissions and noise sources at an open pit mining operation in an extreme climate.

-Our staff were able to carry out rigorous field monitoring at the site, as well as sophisticated modelling and climate forecasting, in order to generate realistic predictions of impacts from phenomena that are difficult to predict, such as dust emissions from open pit activities.
+Our staff were able to carry out rigorous field monitoring at the site, as well as sophisticated modeling and climate forecasting, in order to generate realistic predictions of impacts from phenomena that are difficult to predict, such as dust emissions from open pit activities.
 In-house environmental experts with outstanding communication skills and regulatory backgrounds attended hearings to share our findings with stakeholders.

 While some firms fill gaps in their expertise by assembling teams of contractors for challenging projects, we maintain a cohesive, engaged staff team of leading experts.
 The value of this approach was especially clear on this project.
 After Baffinland had submitted and gained approval for an initial EIS (also conducted by RWDI), changes in the firm’s business environment caused it to propose changes to the initial phase of the mine’s operations.
 The changes included transporting iron ore to port by road instead of by rail, as well as initial production levels differing from those originally proposed.
-As the project was redesigned, we were able to quickly mobilize our staff to deliver updated analyses based on the new project specifications, and meet the demanding schedule of submissions.
+As the project was redesigned, we were able to quickly mobilize our staff to deliver updated analyses based on the new project specifications and increased regulatory expectations, and meet the demanding schedule of submissions.
 This continuity in our team of experts enabled us to support the client with outstanding efficiency and integrity, and limit any risk of error.
-Baffinland benefited from our ability to deliver the same experienced team of experts at each phase of their project--from initial baseline assessments through successive iterations of the project plan and on through operations.
+Baffinland benefited from our ability to deliver the same experienced team of experts at each phase of their project – from initial baseline assessments through successive iterations the project plan and on through operations.